-Inflation Rate in South Africa is expected to be 4.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in South Africa to stand at 5.10 in 12 months time.
-In the long-term, the South Africa Inflation Rate is projected to trend around 4.70 percent in 2020, according to our econometric models.
+Inflation Rate in South Africa is expected to be 6.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Africa Inflation Rate is projected to trend around 5.10 percent in 2024 and 4.50 percent in 2025, according to our econometric models.